You are more than an athlete. Think about how many different roles you play in your life.

 Transitioning when there is a big change can be extremely challenging, and to some, agonizing.
 We can experience feelings of loss, grief, depression, anxiety, uncertainty, and confusion.

-If you’re going through a low point and you can’t exercise or participate in your sport, I can provide you with a few strategies to get through that period:
+If you’re going through a low point and you can’t exercise or participate in your sport, here are a few strategies to get through that period:

 Related content